 Missions of the WELL Center

 - Research Mission: The research mission of the WELL Center is to identify the core risk and maintenance factors for eating disorders, obesity and sedentary behavior, and to develop, evaluate and disseminate new behavioral and technological solutions for these challenging-to-treat concerns.
 The Center is currently conducting a broad array of research projects focused on these topics.

-- Clinical Mission: The Center will include the WELL Clinic, set to open in 2018, serving the Philadelphia metropolitan area.
-The Clinic will provide state-of-the-art, evidence-based treatment for obesity, eating disorders, and related conditions, and will also provide bariatric surgery evaluations and nutritional counseling.
+- Clinical Mission: The Center includes the WELL Clinic, which serves the Philadelphia metropolitan area.
+The Clinic provides state-of-the-art, evidence-based treatment for obesity, eating disorders, and related conditions, and also provides bariatric surgery evaluations and nutritional counseling.

 - Training Mission: The WELL Center serves as a top-notch training site for professionals, postdoctoral fellows, graduate students and undergraduates.

 BE A RESEARCH VOLUNTEER

 Interested in being a research volunteer and/or receiving no cost state-of-the art treatment?
 We are currently recruiting research participants who experience overeating, emotional eating, binge eating, and/or who would like to lose weight.

 View a list of studies currently recruiting participants